Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: Who gets colorectal cancer?

 A: Colorectal cancer is the third most common cancer in both men and women in the United States.
 Anyone can develop it, even younger people.
 There are, though, some people at higher risk.
 People with a family history of this cancer are at increased risk.
 So are people who have had it before.
-People with inflammatory bowel disease (ulcerative colitis or Crohn's disease) or with certain inherited conditions are also at increased risk.
-Age is also a factor.
-The risk starts going up at age 40.
-More than 90 percent of people with colorectal cancer are older than age 50.
+People with inflammatory bowel disease (ulcerative colitis or Crohn's disease), type 2 diabetes, or with certain inherited conditions are also at increased risk.
+Older age is also a factor.
+About 90% of people with colorectal cancer are older than age 50.
 The risk is slightly higher in men than in women.
 African-Americans develop colorectal cancer at a higher rate than other ethnic groups.
-Jews of Eastern European descent may also be at higher risk
+Jews of Eastern European descent may also be at higher risk.
+Other people at increased risk include smokers and people who are obese or physically inactive.

 Q: What causes colorectal cancer?